klamma/ar-for-eu-book/_pages/chapters/engines.md

 ## Exercise: Importing a 3D Model in Unity and Moving It by Script

+> If you follow this exercise in order to deploy the project to the Microsoft HoloLens in the next exercise, please use Unity 2017.4.

 The goal of this exercise is to get used to Unity's user interface, scripting in Unity and the general project workflow.
 We will import a 3D model into Unity and write a script which will control the 3D model's position.